Upper Bounds on the Quantifier Depth for Graph Differentiation in First-Order Logic: An upper bound on the iteration number

-\begin{proof} Given an input graph~$G$, a turn of Player~$1$ consists of choosing a set~$\mathcal{C}'$ of color classes in~$G$ which he wants to refine.
+\begin{proof} Given a colored input graph~$G$, a turn of Player~$1$ consists in choosing a set~$\mathcal{C}'$ of color classes in~$G$ that he wants to refine.
 We denote by~$G_{\mathcal{C}'}$ the graph that Player~$1$ returns to Player~$2$.

 We show that it is optimal for Player~$1$ to refine only one color class per turn.
-Suppose Player~$1$ is given a graph~$G$ and decides to refine a set~$\mathcal{C}'$ consisting of~$\ell$ color classes, i.e.,~$\mathcal{C}' = \dot\bigcup_{1 \leq i \leq \ell} \, C_i$ with~$\ell > 1$.
+Suppose Player~$1$ is given a graph~$G$ and decides to refine a set~$\mathcal{C}'$ consisting of~$\ell$ color classes, i.\,e.,~$\mathcal{C}' = \{ C_i \mid 1 \leq i \leq \ell\}$ with~$\ell > 1$.